dontrellkwilson-cyber/More-Python-Scripting-Lab/README.md

 <h1>More Python Scripting Lab</h1>

 <h2>Description:</h2>
 Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
-It's built-in data structures and dynamic typing support rapid application development.
+Its built-in data structures and dynamic typing support rapid application development.
 Python also allows developers to import libraries, which reduces the amount of code required to complete tasks.
 <br />

 <h2>Languages and Technologies Used:</h2>